 In retirement, Jim has been involved with many local non-profit organizations.
 He has served, on the board of MANNA Food Bank for several years and will serve as its board president in 2022.
 Jim is also a Guardian ad Litem, appointed by the Juvenile Court system of Buncombe County to represent the interests of children in the protective custody of foster care.

-Throughout his career he has been involved in serving the Western North Carolina community through organizations such as Mission Health, Asheville Buncombe Community Christian Ministry (ABCCM), Mountain Area Pregnancy Services, and Asheville Christian Academy.
+Throughout his career he has been involved in serving the Western North Carolina community through multiple organizations including Mission Health, Asheville Buncombe Community Christian Ministry (ABCCM), and Asheville Christian Academy.

 Henry Wilkinson’s board service began in 1987 as a member of Mission Hospital’s board and as chair of the Mission Foundation board.
 Rather than having a little involvement with many organizations, he kept this singular focus believing it could have the greatest impact on the residents of our region.
 Now as a member of Dogwood’s Investment Committee, he serves side by side with a core group that has a similar focus and is focused on results not acknowledgement.

 Henry grew up in Marion and moved to Asheville in 1975.
 He spent 20 years in the packaging business before becoming a private equity investor.
 In addition to serving on Dogwood’s Investment Committee, he previously served on the Endowment Investment Committee at Wofford College.
 He and his wife Susan, a recently retired radiologist from Jacksonville, Florida, spend as must time as possible with their twin grandsons.